ordersage/ordersage/README.md

 #### 1. Update `config.py`

 Users must fill out or update `config.py` prior to usage of the controller script.
-Configuration must include the SSH information for the worker node (unless Cloudlab resources will be used), the repository that will contain the experiments, the paths to the specified files and directories, and optional debugging and random seed information.
+Configuration must include the SSH information for the worker node (unless Cloudlab resources will be used), the repository that will contain the tests, the paths to the specified files and directories, and optional debugging and random seed information.

-Additionally, `config.py` must contain commands to run an initialization script (see `Initialization`) and a script that prints all experiment commands to stdout.
+Additionally, `config.py` must contain commands to run an initialization script (see `Initialization`) and a script that prints all test commands to stdout.

 #### 2. Get all dependencies (set up environment)